 Ontario, British Columbia and Alberta are the top three provinces where environmental professionals find job positions.
-In a series of blog articles, ECO Canada is analyzing those regions’ green initiatives and innovation approaches to learn why they stand out in the environmental sector and what that means in terms of opportunities.
+In a series of blog articles, ECO Canada is analyzing those regions’ green initiatives and innovative approaches to learning why they stand out in the environmental sector and what that means in terms of opportunities.

 Ontario’s strengths rely on cleantech innovation